-Postal services are officially provided by the Czech Post Office.
-It has exclusive right to operate the service for post up to 50g in weight.
+The Czech Post Office officially provides postal services.
+It has the exclusive right to operate the service for post up to 50g in weight.
 Should you need to send anything heavier, you can also choose from tens of Czech and international couriers operating in the Czech Republic (including DHL, FedEx, etc.).
 Stamps are available from post offices, newsagents, tobacconists and most places where postcards are sold.

 Post offices are scattered all over Prague.
 Though they are being modernised, many have different opening hours and offer varying degrees of service, and all are confusing.
 Indeed, the system designating what’s on offer at which window is perplexing, even for some Czechs.
 Generally expect queues and slow service at most post offices.